momentohq/public-dev-docs/docs/getting-started.md

 title: Getting Started
 pagination_prev: null
 pagination_next: null
-description: Jump in and get started quickly using Momento Serverless Cache with your SDK of choice or CLI.
+description: Jump in and get started quickly using Momento Cache with your SDK of choice or CLI.
 ---

-# Getting Started with Momento Serverless Cache
+# Getting Started with Momento Cache
-If you're looking to jump in and get started with Momento Serverless Cache with an SDK or CLI, you've come to the right place.
+If you're looking to jump in and get started with Momento Cache with an SDK or CLI, you've come to the right place.
 Want to quickly get a feel for the Momento experience without installing any software?
 You can do so right here [in your browser](#try-our-cli-and-an-sdk-in-your-browser).
 Or, if you're ready to setup your development environment and get to building your own applications with Momento you can follow the [simple instructions below](#install-the-momento-command-line-interface-cli).

 ## Try our CLI and an SDK in your browser

-You can try out Momento Serverless Cache today, right in your browser.
+You can try out Momento Cache today, right in your browser.
 No software installation required!
 :::note
-Momento Serverless Cache is an API based serverless service.
+Momento Cache is an API based serverless service.
 It does not deploy anything into your (AWS, GCP, Azure, etc.) account.
 :::

 <br />